Gilaad-Elstein/scratch3D/README.md

 # scratch3D
-An educational purpose real-time 3d render engine.
+Scratch3D is an educational purpose real-time 3D render engine.

-Built as an expiremental/educational project, the intent is to allow software based real-time rendering of 3d models, as well as rednering textures and performing additional processing such as lighting, camera position and shading.
+Built as an experimental/educational project, the intent is to allow software based real-time rendering of 3D models, as well as rendering textures and performing additional processing such as lighting, camera position and shading.

 ![GitHub Logo](/images/head.png)